POSTED ON Apr 8, 2021 8:00:00 AM / by Real Property Associates

 • You experience more business tax benefits for your rental properties to reduce business tax amounts

 Without an LLC or another business entity, losing a lawsuit can wipe out your rental property income and assets, as well as your personal finances.
-If an LLC doesn't seem quite right, some investors also consider incorporating your Seattle rental properties as an S Corp.
+If an LLC doesn't seem quite right to avoid personal liability issues, some investors also consider incorporating your Seattle rental properties as an S Corp.

 What About an S Corp?